-PSYCHOLOGY HONORS (DUAL ENROLLMENT) Grades: 10-12 Credits: 5
+PSYCHOLOGY HONORS (DUAL ENROLLMENT)Grades: 10-12Credits: 5Course # 155Full-Year CourseWeighted Value: 1.2

-Prerequisite: Successful completion and submission of summer assignment Course Description: Psychology (Dual Enrollment) is a rigorous, college-level course designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+Prerequisite: Successful completion and submission of a summer assignment Course Description: Psychology (Dual Enrollment) is a rigorous, college-level course designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology and are expected to apply these theories to everyday life situations.
-Students will also learn about the methods and ethical considerations psychologists use in their science and practice, and be able to employ these methods as they evaluate psychological research studies.
+Students will also learn about the methods and ethical considerations psychologists use in their science and practice and be able to employ these methods as they evaluate psychological research studies.
 Students are eligible to receive 3 credits from William Paterson University.

-CHILD DEVELOPMENT Grades: 9-12 Credits: 2.5
+CHILD DEVELOPMENT Grades: 9-12 Credits: 2.5 Course # 063 Semester Course Weighted Value: 1

 Course Description: In this course, students will study the physical, intellectual, social, and emotional development of a child from conception to five years of age.
 This course teaches parenting and caregiving roles in relation to the developing child as well as guiding them in the learning process.
 Students will also have opportunities to experience working with and observing children as they play and learn.
-This class is a basic foundation course for any student wanting to pursue a career in education or working with children in any capacity.
+This class is a basic foundation course, for any student wanting to pursue a career in education or working with children in any capacity.

-CIVIL/CRIMINAL LAW Grades: 9-12 Credits: 2.5
+CIVIL/CRIMINAL LAW Course # 062 Prerequisite: None Grades: 9-12Credits: 2.5Semester CourseWeighted Value: 1

 Course Description: This course is an introduction to the basics of law and the legal system.
 The course is designed to introduce the students to the various facets of law as it affects their everyday lives as well as familiarize them with the workings of our criminal justice system.
 It aims to give students a better understanding of how law works and better prepare them to face adult responsibilities.
-Units include school law, constitutional law, criminal law, juvenile justice, torts, contracts and family law.
+Units include school law, constitutional law, criminal law, juvenile justice, torts, contracts, and family law.
 Students have the opportunity to hear speakers who have made careers in the justice system and discuss current issues in the field.

-GENOCIDE AND HUMAN RIGHTS Grades: 11-12 Credits: 2.5
+GENOCIDE AND HUMAN RIGHTS 5 Course # 064

+Grades: 11-12 Credits: 2.5 Semester Course Weighted Value: 1

-Course Description: Within this half-year course, students will be immersed in the study of Genocide and Human Rights beginning in the early 20th Century with the Armenian Genocide and continuing through the Holocaust, the Cambodian "Killing Fields," the genocides in Bosnia and Rwanda, and the first genocide of the 21st Century in Darfur, Sudan.
-Students will also explore the situational forces may compel ordinary people to commit evil and evaluate the efficacy of the international community's attempts to prevent genocide and punish its perpetrators.
+Course Description: Within this half-year course, students will be immersed in the study of genocide and human rights beginning in the early 20th Century with the Armenian Genocide and continuing through the Holocaust, the Cambodian "Killing Fields," the genocides in Bosnia and Rwanda, and the first genocide of the 21st Century in Darfur, Sudan.
+Students will also explore the situational forces that may compel ordinary people to commit evil and evaluate the efficacy of the international community's attempts to prevent genocide and punish its perpetrators.
 This course complies with the New Jersey State Mandate for Holocaust and Genocide Education.

-AMERICAN HISTORY THROUGH FILM AND Grades: 9-12 Credits: 2.5
+AMERICAN HISTORY THROUGH FILM AND MUSIC

+MUSIC Grades: 9-12 Credits: 2.5

+Course # 065 Semester Course Weighted Value: 1

+Duous auto Mana